pjbonestroo/PagedList/README.md

      });
 ```
 For more examples, download the standalone example page (docs/example), which shows a PagedList with data from a fake server.

+For the full API, download the Sphinx documentation as described above.